YuqiWu04/CP3407_GroupProject/README.md

 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated"

 # Journey Manager
+This is a journey managing app which allows user to manage their trips.
+In our base prototype, user can record and manage their budget and summarize their booking details.
+Moreover, we provide an AI funciton which provides an extra option for users to generates travel plans for themselves.

 ## How to submit [You may delete this before submitting]